-- The awards will be presented in October 2012; therefore students submitting entries must be juniors in the 2011/2012 school year.
+- The awards will be presented in the fall of 2013; therefore students submitting entries must be juniors in the 2012/2013 school year.

-- Winners will be announced in mid September and awards presented in conjunction with the annual Torch Awards for Marketplace Ethics in October.
+- Winners will be announced in mid September and awards presented in conjunction with the annual Torch Awards for Marketplace Ethics in the fall.

 - Parents and a school official will be invited as guests of the BBB.
 Additional tickets will be available for purchase.
 An invitation will be sent to all applicants and all high schools.

 I plan to attend: